UTA Flight 141: Flight

-Flight 141 was a chartered passenger flight from the Guinean capital of Conakry, Benin's largest city of Cotonou and the Lebanese capital of Beirut with a final destination in Dubai.
+Flight 141 was a chartered passenger flight from the Guinean capital of Conakry, Benin's largest city of Cotonou and the Lebanese capital of Beirut with the final destination in Dubai.
 A stopover was included in the flight plan with the Libyan town of Kufra as a refueling stop.
-It was a weekly scheduled flight with one round of trip per week.
+It was a weekly scheduled flight with one round trip flight per week.

 The aircraft had been chartered by 2 Lebanese men.
 Many of those on board were Lebanese diaspora who had been living in multiple West African countries for years.
 As it was Christmas Day, many of those on board were travelling home to spend the holidays with families.
 Dozens of passengers could be seen carrying hand baggage filled with Christmas gifts.
 The situation was chaotic as the check-in staff at the airport had not allocated seats for the passengers.
-A boarding pass was also not needed in the airport.
+A boarding pass was also not needed at the airport.
 Passengers could sell their respective seats at last-minute to someone else who were not booked on the flight as their names were not written on the boarding pass.

 The aircraft was full with passengers.
 A total of 86 people had boarded the aircraft in Conakry and 9 people had disembarked in Cotonou.
 The aircraft had also received another 10 passengers from an aircraft that had flown from Togo.
 The boarding was disorderly.
 Many passengers tried to sit beside their friends and even occupied the cabin jump seats and the cabin crew were overwhelmed.
 Meanwhile, the flight crew were involved in an argument inside the cockpit as they had not received the basic information on the aircraft's load.

 While the cockpit crew were engaged in an argument on the weight and balance, the ground baggage handler was loading the baggage at the aft of the aircraft.
 One of UTA's agents then asked the handler to load the baggage at the forward hold, which was already filled with baggage.
 Subsequently, the forward hold was full with baggage.
-Back in the cockpit, the crew continued to discuss on the weight of the baggage.
+Back in the cockpit, the crew continued to discuss the weight of the baggage.
 They became more frustrated as there were no information regarding the number of passengers that had boarded the aircraft in Cotonou.
 It was a tense situation as all the flight crew were unable to determine the exact weight of the baggage of each passengers.